Keretapi Tanah Melayu: Services

-As a national railway company, KTMB is involved in the business of providing rail based transportation.
+As a national railway company, KTMB is involved in the business of providing rail-based transportation.
 This can be divided into four major services:

 KTM Intercity

-KTM Intercity (Malay: KTM Antarabandar) is the brand name for long-haul passenger train that connect cities and major town served by KTMB rail network.
+KTM Intercity (Malay: KTM Antarabandar) is the brand name for long-haul passenger trains that connect cities and major towns served by the KTMB rail network.

-The service is provided using conventional locomotives hauled coaches.
-Service span the length of the network, except branch-lines.
-Daily service convey passengers from Johor Bahru, Johor, to Tumpat, Kelantan, Johor Bahru, Johor, to Gemas, Negeri Sembilan and Johor Bahru, Johor to Woodlands, Singapore.
+The service is provided using conventional locomotive-hauled coaches and DMUs.
+Services span the length of the network, except branch-lines.
+Daily services convey passengers from: